 The Spanish journalist Miguel Ángel Gozalo (2014) compiled the notes on his conversation with the Secretary of Education of Spain.
-Attention is drawn to the criticism of these notes in the context of a university training system that prioritizes the memorization of content vs. the resolution of complex problems.
+We draw attention to the criticism of these notes to a university training system that prioritizes the memorization of content vs. the resolution of complex problems.
 In their passage through the university, students should learn to be innovative and develop their creativity and critical ability.
 According to the Secretary of Education interviewed, the training received by teachers could be related to the stagnation that is observed in the students of obligatory levels of education in the areas of science and mathematics in Spain.